Office Hours: Tuesday, 8:00 - 8:45am; M - Th afternoons, 4:15 - 5:00pm

 · A style manual that contains the guidelines for MLA and APA (for example, A Writer’s Reference by Diana Hacker contains formatting and grammar guides for writing academic papers)

-· A pocket calendar or appointment planner
+· A pocket calendar or appointment planner (real or virtual)

 Students are expected to behave in a manner that promotes learning, scholarship, and honor.
 Any breeches of school rules or acceptable behavior will be dealt with first with the student and then with the parent.
 Administrators will be informed as situations demand.
 Students are expected to be prepared and on-time to class each day.